Pallet couriers are a cheaper, easier and faster solution to shipping goods in large numbers.

-Though it may come as a surprise, hardwood and softwood are both used in the production of wooden pallets.
+Though it may come as no surprise, hardwood and softwood are both used in the production of wooden pallets.
 As a matter of fact, pine and oak wood are both examples of the types of soft and hardwood used in the production of pallets.

-The Difference Between Wood Stringer and Wood Block Pallets
+How Are Stringer and Block Pallets Different?

 Though you may think there’s no difference between wood stringer and wood block pallets, many would argue different.
 Actually, block pallets are thought to be stronger and more robust than stringer pallets.

 Contrary to stringer pallets, wood block pallets have a base that consists of solid wooden blocks; this also offers more structural support when carrying significant weight.

 Usually, there are nine blocks in each wood block pallet with one placed in all four corners of the pallet.
 The other five are fixed to the centre and the sides to offer additional support.

 On the other hand, stringer pallets are held together by stringers.
 These are large wooden boards that essentially help to maintain the pallets’ bodily structure.
 Wood stringers are two-way pallets, however they can still be accessed by forklifts and pallet jacks just as block pallets can.

 If you are struggling to differentiate stringer from block pallets, remember that block pallets are four-way pallets.
 In other words, they can be accessed from all four sides by a forklift or a pallet jack.